Construction Management Concentrations

 - Heavy Construction – A contractor who is engaged in construction of infrastructure including, highways, roads, utilities etc.

 - Facilities Management – Profession that encompasses multiple disciplines to ensure functionality, comfort, safety and efficiency of the built environment by integrating people, place, process and technology.

 - Residential Construction – A contractor engaged in construction of only residential projects that includes apartment complexes, individual homes etc.

-Students are required to completed two elective courses.
-Choose two courses from any of the above concentrations, other than your selected concentration.
+Students are required to completed three elective courses.
+Choose one courses from any of the above concentrations, other than your selected concentration.